junxit/us-congress-bills-117/metadata.md

 - 2022-05-10 — Placed on the Union Calendar, Calendar No. 233.
 - 2022-05-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-313.
 - 2022-05-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-313.
+- 2022-05-11 — Considered as unfinished business. (consideration: CR H4837-4838)
+- 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 158). (text: 05/10/2022 CR H4746-4747)
+- 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 158).